NVIDIA/NeMo/README.rst

 Megatron Core is a library for scaling large Transformer-based models.
 NeMo LLMs and MMs leverage Megatron Core for model parallelism, transformer architectures, and optimized PyTorch datasets.

-To install Megatron Core, run the following code.
+To install Megatron Core, run the following code:

 .. code-block:: bash